airladon/FigureOne/docs/README.md

     finished.
 If `string` then the element's [FunctionMap][901] `fnMap` will be used (`null`)
 -   `when` **[TypeWhen][903]?** when to start the pulse (`'syncNow'`)

+## AnimationProgression

+Animation progression function.

+As the animation time progresses, a percentage of the total animation duration will be passed to this function.

+This function then calculates and returns the percent progress of the animation.

+This function can be used to make non-linear progressions of an animation.
+For instance, it could be used to create a progression that is slowed at the start or end of the animation.

+Type: function ([number][753]): [number][753]

+### Parameters

+-   `percent` **[number][753]** percentage of duration

+Returns **[number][753]** percent of animation complete

 ## AnimationStartTime